sylhare/sylhare.github.io/_posts/2024/2024-01-16-How-to-use-kafkastreams.md

 bullet, and if you are using SpringBoot's `@KafkaHandler` you can achieve something very similar coding wise as what the KafkaStreams as to offer.
 But if you look into the internals, I can see some added [benefits][4] at [no extra costs][1].

-What's the best feature you like about KafkaStreams?
+What is the feature you like most about KafkaStreams?
 Or maybe you had a bad experience with it?
 I'd love to hear more about it! 🤓

 [^1]:
       <a href="https://docs.confluent.io/platform/current/streams/concepts.html#kstreams-concepts" alt="confluent">